natezimm/nerdle/README.md

 # Nerdle

 Nerdle is a word-guessing game inspired by Wordle, with a focus on technology-related words.
-The project includes both a React frontend and an Express.js backend.
+The project includes a React frontend and an Node.js backend.

 Project Structure